splicemachine/splice-community-sample-code/tutorial-tensorflow/README.md

 TensorFlow (www.tensorflow.org) is an open source software library for machine learning across a range of tasks.
 It is a framework for building Deep Learning Neural Networks.
 We took the 'TensorFlow Wide & Deep Learning Tutorial' (https://www.tensorflow.org/versions/r0.11/tutorials/wide_and_deep/index.html) which trains a model to predict the probability that an individual has an annual income over 50,000 dollars using Census Income data set and created a method to generically create a model using any data set.

 ## Dynamically Creating Variables
-The original code provided by TensorFlow (https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/learn/wide_n_deep_tutorial.py) created a model where the variables COLUMNS, LABEL_COLUMN, CATEGORICAL_COLUMNS and CONTINIOUS_COLUMNS where hard coded.
+The original code provided by TensorFlow (https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/learn/wide_n_deep_tutorial.py) created a model where the variables COLUMNS, LABEL_COLUMN, CATEGORICAL_COLUMNS and CONTINIOUS_COLUMNS were hard coded.
 Before we explain how the process was generized let's explain the purpose for each of the variables:

 * **COLUMNS**: This is a list of all of the columns / features in the data set.
 For example age or marital status.
 * **LABEL_COLUMN**: This is the name of the column in the data set that you are trying to predict.
 In this example it is a flag that indicates the probability of having an annual income of over 50,000.